Criminal Investigation Department (Bangladesh): Notable cases

-Controversy
+Controversies

 On 25 November 2017, 11 members of the Criminal Investigation Department were found to have taken 4.5 million taka from recruiting agents by an investigation of the police headquarters.
 The investigation was started following complaints by the Bangladesh Association of International Recruiting Agencies.

 On 20 April 2019, Detective Branch arrested a constable of the Criminal Investigation Department Uttara zone, Taijuddin, and his informant, Abul Bashar, with 990 Yaba pills in Savar Upazila.

 On 30 June 2020, Md Imam Hossain, the Joint Commissioner of Dhaka Metropolitan Police, was transferred to the Criminal Investigation Department following a request of the Commissioner of Dhaka Metropolitan Police Md Shafiqul Islam who had alleged that Imran offered him a bribe.
 He was appointed the additional deputy inspector general of the CID in an order signed by Dhananjay Kumar Das, Deputy Secretary at the Ministry of Home Affairs.

 On 26 August 2021, three officers of the Criminal Investigation Department were arrested after they abducted a man and his mother for ransom.
 The arrestees are Assistant Superintendent of Police Hasinur Rahman, an assistant sub-inspector, and a constable.
 The officers were stationed in Rangpur District while the abductee was living in Dinajpur District.
 They CID officers were denied bail on 1 September 2021 by a Dinapur Court.

-On 8 September 2021, Aksaduzzaman, a former Sub Inspector of the Criminal Investigation Department was detained for his involvement in the robbery of a migrant working on his way to the airport to fly to Dubai on 19 October 2020.
-His wife alleged she gave 1.4 million taka to Kaysar Rizvi Korayshi, Deputy Commissioner of Detective Branch which he denied.
+On 8 September 2021, Aksaduzzaman, a former Sub Inspector of the Criminal Investigation Department, was detained for his involvement in the robbery of a migrant working on his way to the airport to fly to Dubai on 19 October 2020.
+His wife alleged she gave 1.4 million taka to Kaysar Rizvi Korayshi, Deputy Commissioner of Detective Branch, which he denied.
 Aksaduzzam was placed on the remand of the Detective Branch by Debbrata Biswas, Metropolitan Magistrate, on 9 September 2021.